awesomerank/awesomerank.github.io/lists/aviaryan/awesome-no-login-web-apps.md

 * [ezGIF](http://ezgif.com/) - GIF images editor (cropping, scaling, optimizing and more).
 * [Adobe Color CC](https://color.adobe.com/) - Color scheme designer.
 * [Burner Bonanza](https://burner.bonanza.com/) `[Account]` - Tool to remove the background of an image and instantly share on Facebook or Twitter, login to download the edited image as PNG or JPEG.
+* [BG patterns](http://bgpatterns.com/) - Pattern creator tool that allows you to choose from a variety of shapes and then customize size, rotation, placement, color, texture, and more.

 ### Internet Downloaders